digitranslab/jumpstart/docs/versioned_docs/version-2.25.0/how-to/run-action-from-runjs.md

 title: Run Actions from RunJS query
 ---

-ToolJet allows you to execute various [actions](/docs/actions/show-alert) within RunJS queries.
+JumpStart allows you to execute various [actions](/docs/actions/show-alert) within RunJS queries.
 This guide outlines the syntax and examples for each action.

 <div style={{paddingTop:'24px', paddingBottom:'24px'}}>